Click the image for more information on our Stewardship theme this year

 We recommend that you discuss planned giving options with your financial advisor or attorney to determine which would be most advantageous to you.

-If you would like more information or speak with someone about establishing a planned gift to the Basking Ridge Presbyterian Church endowment, contact Janet Bentley, Church Administrator, at (908)766-1616, x18.
+If you would like more information or speak with someone about establishing a planned gift to the Basking Ridge Presbyterian Church endowment, contact our Church Administrator at (908)766-1616, x18.